-Pursuant to the European Railway Safety Directive1, the Dutch Safety Board's safety recommendations are to be addressed to the national safety authority (ILT) or to other bodies or authorities in the Netherlands or to other Member States.
+Pursuant to the European Railway Safety Directive3, the Dutch Safety Board's safety recommendations are to be addressed to the national safety authority (The Human Environment and Transport Inspectorate, ILT) or to other bodies or authorities in the Netherlands or to other Member States.
 Parties to whom a safety recommendation has been addressed, shall report back on the measures taken.
 The ILT monitors the follow-up of the safety recommendations issued in the rail safety investigation reports of the Dutch Safety Board addressed to private parties.

-All responses to the Board's safety recommendations are published on our website, accompanied by the Board's assessment of the degree in which these recommendations have actually been followed up.2
+All responses to the Board's safety recommendations are published on our website, accompanied by the Board's assessment of the degree to which these recommendations have actually been followed up.4

-1 Directive (EU) 2016/798 of the European Parliament and of the Council of 11 May 2016 on railway safety, as implemented into Dutch law in the 'Besluit Onderzoeksraad voor Veiligheid'.
+3 Directive (Directive (EU) 2016/798 of the European Parliament and of the Council of 11 May 2016 on railway safety, as implemented into Dutch law in the 'Besluit Onderzoeksraad voor Veiligheid'.